-- Certain breeds are more prone to developing canine hip dysplasia — These include bulldogs, German shepherds, and golden retrievers.
+- Certain breeds are more prone to developing canine hip dysplasia — These include bulldogs, German shepherds, and English cream golden retriever.

 - You can address the environmental factors which contribute to canine hip dysplasia at home — Supplements, a good diet, and a balanced exercise regime are all important.

 Canine hip dysplasia is a chronic condition that is common in larger breeds and older dogs.
 ‘Hip dysplasia’ is a fancy way of saying that the top of your pooch’s femur bone (the long bone in their hind leg) doesn’t fit neatly into the hip joint.

 When the head of the femur bone and hip socket (acetabulum) don’t fit together correctly, it puts stress on the surrounding ligament.
 This, in turn, worsens the condition and allows the joint to further misalign.
 This misalignment causes pain and, in rare cases, leads to the development of osteoarthritis and more inflammation.

 In a normal hip, the ball and socket joint should fit together neatly and allow for a greater range of motion.

 👉 Dogs with hip dysplasia are also more prone to developing arthritis in the affected area.

 There are several tell-tale clinical signs of hip dysplasia in dogs, many of which you can look out for and monitor at home if you suspect your dog is suffering from this condition.